1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

 ```
 I've tried having `ƒ` accept arrays to access nested properties (not convinved that its that useful since it ƒ(['prop1', 'prop2', 'prop3']) is equivlent to compose(ƒ('prop1'), ƒ('prop2'), ƒ('prop3')) and not throw an exception when the returned function isn't passed an object.

-The annoated source of underscore shows how `compose` can be extend to take any number of functions.
+The [annotated source](http://underscorejs.org/docs/underscore.html) of underscore shows how `compose` can be extend to take any number of functions.

 ####Further reading
 These helpers for d3 and d3 itself makes heavy use of function's first class status in d3.
-Lots of cool things can be done with that!
+Some referencing:

 Javascript allogne
 Scoreunder